PTAnywhere/ptAnywhere-installation/README.md

-# Remote PacketTracer installation
+# PTAnywhere installation

-PacketTracer installation listening on port 39000 (IPC) for a Linux distribution using Ansible.
+PTAnywhere installation script for a Linux distribution using Ansible (and optionally Vagrant).

 ## Requisites